Skip to main content

 Sarmale

-Romania's national dish - cabbage rolls stuffed with spiced pork, rice, and herbs, slow-cooked with sauerkraut.
-Essential at Christmas, weddings, and celebrations.
-Served with mămăligă and smântână.
-Each region has variations - some use grape leaves, others add smoked meat.
+Romania's national dish: cabbage rolls packed with spiced pork, rice and herbs, then slow-cooked with sauerkraut.
+You will see them at Christmas, at weddings and at most family celebrations, usually plated with mămăligă and a spoon of smântână.
+Recipes shift from region to region, with some cooks wrapping the filling in grape leaves and others working in smoked meat.

 Mici (Mititei)